Travel Writing in Hawaii

 Apply

-Applications open in August of each year.
-Applications for Summer 2024 are due Friday, November 10th, 2023
+Applications open before August of each year.
+Applications for Summer 2025 are due before midnight, Monday, November 4th, 2024.

 Costs & Logistics

 The program costs vary from year to year depending on number of students enrolled, exchange rates, and logistical cost changes.
-The ESTIMATED program fee for Summer 2024 is $4,070 (this includes a $150 security deposit paid upon acceptance to the program).
+The ESTIMATED program fee for summer 2025 has not been established at this time and is subject to change from what is advertised to students.
+The program fee for Summer 2024 was $4,070 (this includes a $150 security deposit paid upon acceptance to the program).
 This amount is only an estimate and is subject to change until all students are accepted to the program in the Spring.

 In addition to the program fee, students are expected to pay 3 hours of in-state tuition and UGA Mandatory Fees through their Athena student accounts after registration.
 The HOPE and Zell Miller scholarships can be applied towards TUITION only if applicable. **non-UGA transient students may have an additional $250 fee upon registration**